jonathanrtuck/frontendian/src/components/README.md

 the `useStore` hook (from `/src/store.ts`) can be used to read the current state

+only access the store from components within this directory (not applications, icons)

 ## styles

 the component’s root element should have a `className="component-[component-name-in-kebab-case]"` prop, which can be used in CSS selectors